 This page refers to the current evidence on the effectiveness of the available prevention interventions for school students.
 Information on the methodology used and the definition of terms can be found on the methodology page.

-School-based programmes that implement the concepts of social influence and life skills were found to be effective in:
+Social influence approaches use normative education methods and anti-drugs resistance skills training.
+School-based programmes that implement the concepts of social influence and life skills were found in large trial (Faggiano et al., 2010) to be effective in:

 School-based interactive programmes (i.e. those involving discussion) implemented in schools with predominantly special population, were found in a meta-analysis of 207 studies (Tobler et al., 2000), in a re-analyses of the same set of studies (Roona et al., 2003) and in a further analysis of 15 studies (N = 15.571 sampling units) (Porath-Waller et al., 2010), to be more effective than non-interactive programmes (i.e. a lecture) in: